Drawich/SmallRivers/README.md

 A lightweight SQLite or JSON database provides persistent memory, enabling the system to store user-reported expenses, goals, and previous interactions.
 This supports continuity across sessions and allows for more personalized, multi-turn dialogue over time.

-Technical stack:
+**Technical stack**:
     - Python
         - NumPy: financial calculations and projections
         - Pandas: handling user input data and structured records
         - Matplotlib: visualization of long-term growth vs. spending scenarios
     - SQLite or JSON database: to store of user sessions and goals

 ### Core features
   - **Predictive Modeling (Linear Regression):** The agent uses reported habits and projects where the user will be in 5 years if the habit continues, while giving an alternative scenario where the same amount is invested.
 This is used to visualize long-term opportunity cost using historical market return assumptions (e.g. S&P 500 averages)